ohscar/rmalloc/doc/paper/introduction.rst

 to know where the block ends.
 The metadata could also be stored elsewhere, e.g. a lookup table *S(addr)* that gives the size of the block starting with *addr*.
 This gives a penalty on free, however, which is not desirable, and therefore, direct information about the block is usually stored with the block.
-The metadata associated with the block is normally not accessible by user code (unless queried using specific debugging code), and is called *external fragmentation*.
+The metadata associated with the block is normally not accessible by user code (unless queried using specific debugging code) and adds to the external fragmentation.
 It is the fragmentation between the user blocks (hence *external*), i.e. any overhead caused by information required by the allocator, but not the user code.

 Conceptually, the buddy allocator is a very simple allocator to use and implement, but not the most efficient because of